Turkish Angora Cat Health Issues & Prevention

 Turkish Angoras are predisposed to several health conditions including deafness, HCM, ataxia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 5-10 lbs and lifespan of 12-18 yrs, the Turkish Angora requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 12-18 yrs, the Turkish Angora has specific care needs shaped by its genetics and build.
 The Turkish Angora cat is distinguished among felines by its long coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Genetic Screening

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Turkish Angoras with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Turkish Angora work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: medium (5-10 lbs)